viamrobotics/docs/docs/services/ml/_index.md

     }
     ```

-After adding the component and its attributes, click **SAVE CONFIG**.
+After adding the component and its attributes, click **Save config**.

-Wait for the robot to reload, and then go to the **CONTROL** tab to test the stream of detections.
+Wait for the robot to reload, and then go to the **control** tab to test the stream of detections.

 ![Model recognizes a star on camera feed](../img/model-on-camera.png)